bentayloruk/ExportImportPromotion/README.md

 Thanks go to [Calvin Beloy](http://www.linkedin.com/in/ccbeloy) for writing ExportImportPromotion.

-The code in this repository was decompiled from original command line executable (using ILSpy).
-This was done because the source was not available (let us know if you have it).
-Modifications have been made in order to support the non-Microsoft versions of Commerce Server.
+The repository code was decompiled from the original command line exe, because the source was not available (let us know if you have it).
+Modifications have been made in order to support the latest, non-Microsoft versions of Commerce Server.
 Calvin gave permission to [Ben Taylor](https://twitter.com/bentayloruk) to open source this decompilation and license it under MIT.

 ## License